oliviergimenez/tidyverse-tips/index.md

 `chr`, `int`, `dbl`, `fct` and `list` are for characters, integers, doubles, factors and lists respectively.

-We are gonna only a few columns of the original dataset:
+We are gonna use only a few columns of the original dataset:

 ```r
 starwars <- starwars_raw %>%